testing-cs/robustAL/README.md

 **[Notice] Be careful with the saving path in `config.py`.**

 ## Reference
-More results can be found at our [companion site](https://sites.google.com/view/robust-al/home).
+More experimental results can be found at our [companion site](https://sites.google.com/view/robust-al/home).

+If you use this project, please consider citing us:
 <pre><code></code></pre>

 ## Contact
-yuejun.guo@uni.lu; yuejun.guo@yahoo.com
+Please contact Yuejun Guo (yuejun.guo@uni.lu; yuejun.guo@yahoo.com) if you have further questions or want to contribute.